Later this month, landowners in 25 Queensland local government areas will receive new land valuations.

 Unimproved value is the value of your land in its natural, undisturbed condition, recognizing potential.
 It is the amount for which rural land could be expected to sell for, without physical improvements such as structures, fences, clearing, yards and water.

 How are they determined?

 Unimproved values are done by mass appraisal, meaning that your property is not individually valued each time new valuations are issued.
 Rather, key sales are analysed in market areas, improvements are valued and the value of these are deducted from the sale price resulting in a new Unimproved value for the sale.
-(Sale Price – Vale of Improvements = Unimproved value).
+(Sale Price – Value of Improvements = Unimproved value).

-The new unimproved values from these sales are compared to others in the area and will show market trends of the unimproved valuations since the last shire revelation has occurred.
+The new unimproved values from these sales are compared to others in the area and will show market trends of the unimproved valuations since the last shire revelation occurred.
 The department will then draw conclusions from this sale evidence and apply these changes in unimproved values in the area.

 Support for AgForce members